chunnodu/blog/content/pages/About.md

 Title: About Me
 Date: 2020-08-28 21:38

-I'm a business technologist who designs, develops and manages information systems, bringing clarity of thought and quality execution to new product development.
+I design, build and manage information systems, bringing clarity of thought and quality execution to new product development.

 After training and starting out as a network engineer, I quickly got bored of just implementation without any focus on the business or costumer.